foundry-rs/book/src/tutorials/solmate-nft.md

 }
 ```

-Among others we have added metadata that can be queried from any front end application like Opensea by calling the tokenURI method on our Nft contract. **Note**: If you actually want to provide a real url to the constructor at deployment and host the metadata of this NFT contract please follow the steps outlined [here](https://docs.opensea.io/docs/part-3-adding-metadata-and-payments-to-your-contract#intro-to-nft-metadata).
+Among other things, we have added metadata that can be queried from any front-end application like OpenSea, by calling the `tokenURI` method on our NFT contract.

+>**Note**: If you want to provide a real URL to the constructor at deployment, and host the metadata of this NFT contract please follow the steps outlined [here](https://docs.opensea.io/docs/part-3-adding-metadata-and-payments-to-your-contract#intro-to-nft-metadata).

 Let's test some of this added functionality to make sure it works as intended.
-Foundry offers an extremely fast EVM native testing framework through forge.
+Foundry offers an extremely fast EVM native testing framework through Forge.

-Within your test folder rename the current Contract.t.sol test file to NFT.t.sol.
-This file will contain all tests regarding the NFT's mintTo method.
+Within your test folder rename the current `Contract.t.sol` test file to `NFT.t.sol`.
+This file will contain all tests regarding the NFT's `mintTo` method.
 Next, replace the existing boilerplate code with the below:

 ```
 // SPDX-License-Identifier: UNLICENSED